gaiaus/2024-us-presidential-general-election/README.md

 The mainstream media's coordinated amplification of this *narrative* while unsurprising, still warrants closer examination.
 Beyond the well-documented questions of ideological bias in our legacy media infrastructures, the financial relationship between campaigns and traditional media channels is still interesting when one looks at the numbers.
 When a single campaign becomes a fledgling network’s dominant advertiser during a period of systematic revenue decline, the relationship between media buy scale and coverage patterns transcends issues of cognitive bias.

-The significance of this incident and larger media buying pattern extends beyond campaign spending and trad media economics.
+The significance of this incident extends beyond campaign spending and trad media economics.
 Comedy serves a vital function in democratic discourse - it identifies and exposes patterns of societal absurdity.

 Humor is our cultural debugging tool.